apham15/Anh-Andrew-Pham.github.io/index.md

 #### 1. Airplane Crashing

 * USA has the highest fatility cases in the world
-* There are over 85% of airplan crashed which are from commercial flights
+* There are over 85% of airplane crashed which are from commercial flights
-* Don't fly with Aeroflot Operator, there is 68% chance of you dying.
+* Don't fly with Aeroflot Operator, there is 68% chance of death.
-* Althout it is a military airplane, Don't fly in a Douglas DC-3 aircraft, you are 5 times more chance to dir and it had highest fatalities percentage.
+* Although it is a military airplane, don't fly in a Douglas DC-3 aircraft, you are 5 times more likely to die and it had the highest fatalities percentage.
 * Don't take any flight that flies Tenerife - Las Palmas / Tenerife - Las Palmas route or Tokyo - Osaka.
 * Avoid going to Sao Paulo, Brazil ; Moscow, Russia ; Rio de Janeiro, Brazil ; they had highest plane crash location.
-* It is so much safer to take flight now-a-days as compared to 1970-80, 1972 was the worst years for airline industry.
+* It is so much safer to take flight now-a-days as compared to 1970-80, 1972 was the worst years for the airline industry.
-* Peole who are born in year of Ox have more chance to die, and people who are born in year of Horse have high chance to survive
+* Peole who are born in the year of the Ox have a higher risk of death, and people who are born in the year of the Horse have high chance to survive
 ![download (9)](https://user-images.githubusercontent.com/63126292/100661775-9a3fbf00-3319-11eb-8103-5b35c5bc2d9e.png)
 ![download (10)](https://user-images.githubusercontent.com/63126292/100661776-9ad85580-3319-11eb-8108-c98376f7e609.png)